 Almost every college in the country accepts college credit by exam, dual enrollment, or transfer credit in some amount.
 Knowing this option and squeezing out every possible credit cuts the cost of earning a degree by 25-75%

-Anyone can learn to degree plan with a little help and guidance.
+Anyone can learn to degree plan with a little help, guidance, and practice.
 These free degree plans will show you real-world examples of how you can Homeschool for College Credit and degree plan for a degree.
-These plans serve as examples, but you can build your own plan for any college and any major in the country!
+These plans serve as examples of how I would approach degree planning at any of these colleges, but you can build your own tailored to your child’s strengths and interests and the college’s specific policy in place at the time of enrollment.

 |College||State||Degree||Rack Rate Tuition||Resourcefully Planned|